mshik/mshik.github.io/index.md

 ## Research Interests

+- Bias in Social Networks
-- Multimodal AI
+- Generative AI
 - AI in Drug Discovery
-- Generative AI

-My current work focuses on practical problems that artificial intelligence faces in real world applications like healthcare, autonomous driving, among others.
-My interests are in **Machine Learning** and its applications in the **Healthcare** domain.
-In a nutshell, advanced technologies like Machine Learning in Healthcare positively influence human life.
-I wish to devote my talent to bridge the gap between AI and domain experts in the healthcare sector to increase patient outcomes.
+My current work focuses on mitigating bias in social networks.
+I also have experience in practical problems that artificial intelligence faces in real world applications like healthcare, autonomous driving, among others.
+I wish to devote my talent to creating significant contributions in the field of AI.

 <br>